YorkCodeDojo/yoda/readme.md

 Run the virtual machine, and check that File0 is correctly populated with your 5 values

 ## Exercise 4
+Oh!! the spacecraft didn't launch.
+After a long root cause analysis meeting it was determined that you created the wrong type of file and also the message you were told wasn't correct.

+Rather than creating a binary file with the countdown sequence you were meant to create a human-readable text file with the text
+"5 4 3 2 1 LIFTOFF"

+Use file 9 instead of file 0.
+Once you have created your file open it in a text editor to check it displays corrected.

+Hint...
+ASCII

+## Exercise 5
 We need to keep track of how much fuel the craft is using.
 Starting with a value of 123 in File1,  write a program that each time it runs,  decreases the value in File1 by 1